Where are they now? The XIs from Man Utd 4-3 Man City in 2009

 Anderson was once regarded as one of the best young talents in world football, but he never reached his full potential and few supporters were disappointed to see the midfielder leave.

-He returned to Brazil with Internacional in 2015 but was released three years later and is now playing for Adana Demirspor in Turkey.
-Remarkably, he’s only 31.
+He returned to Brazil with Internacional in 2015 but retired in 2019 after a brief spell at Adana Demirspor in Turkey.
+Remarkably, he’s only 32.